guardian/memsub-promotions/lambdas/README.md

 ## Deployment

 The deploy is called MemSub::Membership Admin::Promotions Tool Lambda

-teamcity will
-+ run lambdas/build.sh
-+ then upload the MembershipSub-Promotions-to-PromoCode-View-Lambda.zip to the Lambda function on S3
-+ refresh the package

 Note that only the PROD versions of the lambdas will automatically rebuild.
 UAT and DEV versions need to be updated manually in the AWS lambdas console